-issued by the Central Government.
-If a candidate indicates in his/her application form for Civil Services (Preliminary) Examination that he/she belongs to General category but subsequently writes to the Commission to change his/her category to a reserved one, such request shall not be entertained by the Commission.
-Similar principle will be followed for candidates of Persons with Benchmark Disabilities categories also.
 While the above principle will be followed in general, there may be a few cases where there was a gap of not more than 3 months between the issuance of a Government Notification enlisting a particular community in the list of any of the reserved communities and the date of submission of the application by the candidate.
-In such cases the request of change of community from general to reserved may be considered by the Commission on merit.
-In case of a candidate unfortunately becoming physically disabled during the course of the examination process, the candidate should produce valid document showing him/her acquiring a disability to the extent of 40% or more as defined under The Rights of Persons with Disabilities Act, 2016 to enable him/her to get the benefits of PwBD reservation.
+In such cases, the request of change of category from Unreserved to Reserved may be considered by the Commission on merit.

+In case of a candidate becoming a Candidate belonging to Person with Benchmark Disability during the course of the examination process, the candidate must produce valid document of acquiring a disability to the extent of 40% or more as defined under the RPwD Act, 2016 to conider drawing the benefits of reservation as available to the Persons with Benchmark Disability (PwBD) category.